C-RAM: China: LD-2000

 The LD-2000 SPAAGM is a Chinese developed land-based close-in weapon system.
 LD-2000 is based on the Chinese Navy's Type 730 CIWS.
 In operation, it pairs with a Counter Battery Radar.

 Netherlands: Goalkeeper

 Goalkeeper CIWS is a Dutch close-in weapon system (CIWS) introduced in 1979.
 It is an autonomous and completely automatic weapon system for short-range defence of ships against highly manoeuvrable missiles, aircraft and fast-manoeuvering surface vessels.
 Once activated the system automatically undertakes the entire air defence process from surveillance and detection to destruction, including the selection of the next priority target.

+Norway: NASAMS (capable of C-RAM integration)

+NASAMS is a short- to medium-range ground-based air defense system developed by Kongsberg Defence & Aerospace (KDA) and RTX Corporation.
+The system defends against unmanned aerial vehicles (UAVs), helicopters, cruise missiles, unmanned combat aerial vehicles (UCAVs), and fixed wing aircraft, firing any of a wide range of existing missiles.

+NASAMS was the first application of a surface-launched AIM-120 AMRAAM (Advanced Medium Range Air-to-Air Missile).
+NASAMS 2 is an upgraded version of the system capable of using Link 16, which has been operational since 2007.
+As of 2022, NASAMS 3 is the latest upgrade.
+Deployed in 2019, it adds capability to fire AIM-9X Sidewinder and AMRAAM-ER missiles and to integrate with C-RAM and C-UAS systems, and introduces mobile air-liftable launchers.
+NASAMS has proven interoperability with longer range systems such as Patriot.

 Russia: AK-630

 The AK-630 is a Soviet and Russian fully automatic naval close-in weapon system based on a six-barreled 30 mm rotary cannon.
 It is mounted in an enclosed automatic turret and directed by MR-123 radar and television detection and tracking.
 The system's primary purpose is defense against anti-ship missiles and other precision guided weapons.
 However it can also be employed against fixed or rotary wing aircraft, ships and other small craft, coastal targets, and floating mines.